Islay Whisky Distillery Tours

 - Website: Caol Ila

-Caol Ila is the nearest distillery to Port Askaig and is easily reached from a single-track road off the A846, and again, just like at Bunnahabain you’ll get fantastic views of the Paps of Jura (3 mountains on the western side of the island) once you reach the shores of the Sound of Islay.
+Caol Ila is the nearest distillery to Port Askaig and is easily reached from a single-track road off the A846, where you’ll get fantastic views of the ‘Paps’ (mountains on the Isle of Jura) once you reach the shores of the Sound of Islay.

-Even so, their single malts are absolutely delicious – if a little on the expensive side – and you’ll get the chance to sample a couple on the Caol Ila tour where you’ll also be given a complimentary Glencairn glass at the end.
+Although Caol Ila still produces single malts, other whisky producers use the majority of the spirit in their blends so they don’t quite have the same cult following as traditional whisky producers like Ardbeg.
+Even so, their single malts are absolutely delicious, if a little on the expensive side, and you’ll get the chance to sample a couple of drams on the Caol Ila tour, where you’ll also be given a complimentary Glencairn glass at the end.

-One big suggestion I’ve got for you is to combine a visit to this distillery with a ferry ride over to Jura.
-The journey takes less than 10-minutes and as it runs frequently throughout the day you can hop on/hop off at your leisure.
+One suggestion I’ve got for you is to combine a visit to this distillery with a ferry ride over to Jura.
+The journey takes less than 10 minutes, and as the ferry operates throughout the day, you can hop on and hop off at your leisure.
+To get there, simply head to Port Askaig and follow the signs to the ferry terminal, where you’ll also find the ticket office.

 Kilchoman Distillery Tour